-THDA intends to voluntarily provide an updated Program Loan AMI distribution table once the proceeds of the Offered Bonds have been expended.
+THDA intends to voluntarily provide an updated HFA Advantage Loan AMI distribution table once the proceeds of the Issue 2023-3B Bonds have been expended.
 The form of reporting (the "Use of Proceeds Report") is shown in Appendix K of the Official Statement.
-THDA will submit this report to the Municipal Securities Rulemaking

-Board ("MSRB") once all proceeds in the Loan Fund have been spent.
+THDA will submit this report to the Municipal Securities Rulemaking Board ("MSRB") once all proceeds in the Loan Fund have been spent.
 This report will be posted on the Electronic Municipal Market Access ("EMMA") system operated by the MSRB.

-THDA reports on its activities in several formats, including regular reports and presentations on bondfinanced Program Loans to the Tennessee General Assembly.
-Additionally, THDA publishes annual Program Reports that contain borrower demographics and analyses of the economic impact of the Single Family Loan programs.
-The Single Family Loan Program Reports are made available on THDA's website: thda.org/research-reports/thda-program-data/single-family-reports.
+THDA reports on its activities in several formats, including regular reports and presentations on bond-financed HFA Advantage Loans to the Tennessee General Assembly.
+Additionally, THDA publishes annual Program Reports that contain borrower demographics and analyses of the economic impact of the single-family loan programs.
+The Program Reports are made available on the THDA website: thda.org/research-reports/thda-program-data/single-family-reports.

-IMPACT AND ALIGNMENT WITH UN SDGs
+ALIGNMENT WITH UN SDGs